garrandall/popular-music-data/tracks/all-my-friends-21-savage.md

 I lost all my friends countin' bands in the Bentley coupe Diamonds on me doin' handstands, Rosé on my tooth
-If she wanna dance, let her dance for the money, ooh
+If she wanna dance, let her dance for the money, oh
 I don't need no friends if you really wanna know the truth I lost all my friends countin' bands in the Bentley coupe Diamonds on me doin' handstands, Rosé on my tooth
-If she wanna dance, let her dance for the money, ooh
+If she wanna dance, let her dance for the money, oh
 I don't need no friends if you really wanna know the truth